Cruelty Squad: Plot

 Cruelty Squad is set in a dystopian corporatocracy where corporations possess overwhelming influence over police and government affairs.
 Technological advances allow people to be resurrected after death, rendering much of humanity immortal and cheapening the perceived value of life.
 Indiscriminate killings are commonplace, and armed security is a fixture of virtually every populated area.
 Human and animal organs are sold on the stock market, and invasive biological implants and augmented organs are used by security forces and assassins to aid in combat.
 Corporate contract killings are handled in part by Cruelty Squad, a wetwork security company working under the umbrella of a large conglomerate.

-After being discharged from the "SEC Death Unit", the player character receives a phone call from his handler, who offers him employment within Cruelty Squad.
+After being discharged from the "SEC Death Unit", the player character -whom sports bright, neon colored atire, as well as matching colored receding hair- receives a phone call from his handler, who offers him employment within Cruelty Squad.
 He is tasked to kill a number of people who have drawn the ire of conglomerate "higher-ups"; these include anti-corporate politicians, cultists, rogue police officers, delinquent employees, and rival CEOs.
+Eventually, the handler attempts to put a hit out on the player in their apartment, forcing the player to escape other assassins and police officers, however the handler apologizes and claims it was a mistake.
 Later in the game, the player and his handler begin to turn on the higher-ups, not due to any real anti-corporate beliefs, but simply for the potential humor of the situation.

+The game features multiple endings depending on the player's discoveries.
+By activating the "Hope Eradicated" difficulty mode hidden within the Cruelty Squad headquarters, a sealed door opens, leading the protagonist to face a boss resembling themselves.
+Defeating this entity triggers the first ending.

+Alternatively, completing a series of secret levels concealed within paintings unlocks the final level, "Trauma Loop".
+Here, an entity known as the Limit Chancellor strips the protagonist of their weapons and augmentations.
+Successfully navigating this level without equipment leads to the game's final ending.